 Prior Learning Assessment allows qualified students to earn academic credit for college-level experiential and lifelong learning activities acquired outside of the traditional classroom.
 This is particularly valuable to those with an extensive background affiliated with a profession, military experience, community service and volunteer work, relevant travel or hobbies, or independent research.
 Students are required to develop a portfolio(s) to demonstrate and describe concrete learning experiences that can be transferable and applied to situations outside of the setting in which it was learned.
 The portfolio allows students to:

-- discuss the meaning of the experiences on both personal and global levels, and
+- Discuss the meaning of the experiences on both personal and global levels

 Students eligible to enroll in IPL 305/501 must be admitted to UIS, chosen a major, completed 48 semester hours of credit, and met with an advisor to determine if prior learning credit is an option and aligns with degree requirements.
 Portfolios are the only prior learning assessment method eligible for the Engaged Citizenship Common Experience (ECCE) credit.
 Credit hours earned will be posted at the end of the applicable semester to official UIS academic transcripts with the designation of CPL (Credit for Prior Learning).

 Contact Admissions for detailed information about the additional options listed below for assessing experiential learning:

 - College Level Examination Program (CLEP); standardized general and subject matter exams